cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 This optimization inspects the entire code and removes all instructions that write to variables, if none of the variables written to are actually read anywhere in the code.

-This optimization support `basic` and `advanced` levels of optimization.
-On the `advanced` level, the optimization removes all dead assignments, even assignments to unused program parameters, global variables and main variables.

 Dead Code Elimination also inspects your code and prints out suspicious variables:
-* _Unused variables_: those are the variables that were, or could be, eliminated.
-On `basic` level, some unused variables might not be reported.
+* _Unused variables_: those are the variables that were eliminated.
 * _Uninitialized variables_: those are global variables that are read by the program, but never written to.
 (The [Data Flow Optimization](#data-flow-optimization) detects uninitialized local and function variables.)

 Both cases deserve a closer inspection, as they might indicate a problem with your program.